PanMadzior/ReactiveDots/README.md

 Current version is not battle-tested.
 It is not recommended to use it in production.
 Use at your own risk.

 #### Note from developer
 On daily basis I work with Entitas, where reactive systems are a core feature.
-From time to time in my spare time I experiment with DOTS.
+From time to time, in my spare time, I experiment with DOTS.
 ReactiveDots is such an experiment.
-My goal here was to transfer my workflows from Entitas to DOTS.
+My goal here is to transfer my workflows from Entitas to DOTS.

 ## Table of contents
 1. [Installation](#installation)